-- (a) Subject to a specific case-by-case approval by the PACA, the operator may operate an aircraft with an inoperative instrument, item of the equipment or functions outside the constraints of the MEL but within the constraints of the MMEL provided that: - (1) The concerned instruments, items of equipment or functions are within the scope of theMMEL; - (2) The approval is not used as a normal means of conducting operations outside the constraints of the approved MEL and is used only when events beyond the control of the operator have precluded the MEL compliance; - (3) A description of specific duties and responsibilities for controlling the operation of theaircraft under such approval is established by the operator; and - (4) A plan to rectify the inoperative instruments, items of equipment or functions, or to return operating the aircraft under the MEL constraints at the earliest opportunity is established.
+- (a) Subject to a specific case-by-case approval by the CAA, the operator may operate an aircraft with an inoperative instrument, item of the equipment or functions outside the constraints of the MEL but within the constraints of the MMEL provided that: - (1) The concerned instruments, items of equipment or functions are within the scope of the MMEL; - (2) The approval is not used as a normal means of conducting operations outside the constraints of the approved MEL and is used only when events beyond the control of the operator have precluded the MEL compliance; - (3) A description of specific duties and responsibilities for controlling the operation of the aircraft under such approval is established by the operator; and - (4) A plan to rectify the inoperative instruments, items of equipment or functions, or to return operating the aircraft under the MEL constraints at the earliest opportunity is established. - (b) Subject to a specific case-by-case approval by the CAA, the operator may operate an aircraft with an inoperative instrument, item of the equipment or functions outside the constraints of the approved MEL such as: - (1) One-time extension of Category A (only in extremely exceptional case by case issue). - (2) One-time extension of items related to CAR MEL 003 (C) (only in extremely exceptional case by case issue).